You don’t want to be jealous, but you are. You feel overlooked and underappreciated.

 In James 3:13–18, James exposes true—and counterfeit—“wisdom.”
 There’s:

 - The “real-deal-wisdom” that comes from God and shows itself in humility, and,

 - This counterfeit “wisdom” that comes from Satan and shows itself in bitter jealousy and selfish ambition.

 If we are truly wise—if we really do have lots to offer others—we will prove it through our “meekness,” our humility (v.
 13).
-But if, instead, we are filled with bitter jealousy and selfish ambition, we prove that we are not nearly as wise as we think we are (vv.
+But if, instead, we are filled with bitter jealousy and selfish ambition, we prove that we’re not nearly as wise as we think (vv.
 14–15).